paradisebunny/daffodil/gameplay.md

 When the adventurers encounters hostile enemies, the action is structured in the following manner:

 1. Check for surprise: 2 in 6 chance if applicable
-2. Roll Initiative: d6 1-3 monsters, 4-6 players
+2. Roll Initiative: d6 1-3 monsters go first, 4-6 players go first
 3. Party that won the roll acts first (moving, casting spells, attacking, etc.).
 Results take effect.
 4. Party that lost the roll acts.
 Results take effect.
 5. The round is completed.
 Start over from step two if combat has not been resolved.